ikoyozu11/ikoyozu11/README.md

 <h2 align="left">📱 Contact Me</h2>
     <div align="left">
-        If you are interested about me, You can contact me or see other information about me
+        If you want to know more about me, you can visit the link below
     </div>
 <br/>
     <div align="left">